arturbenevides/MSc_Geophysics/README.md

 - [ ] Tikhonov, A. N. (1950).
 The determination of the eletrical properties of deep layers of the Earth's crust.
 Dokl.
 Acad.
 Nauk.
 SSR 73: 295-297 (in Russian).
 (1986).
 On determining eletrical characteristics of the deep layers of the Earth's crust.
 In Manetotelluric Methods, ed.
 K. Vozoff.
 Tulsa: Society of Exploration Geophysicists, pp. 2-3.

+- [ ] Vozoff, K. (1972)  The magnetotelluric method in the exploration of sedimentary basins.
+Geophysics 37: 98-141.

+- [ ] Meju, A. M. (1996).
+Joint inversion of TEM and distorted MT soundings: some effective pratical considerations.
+Geophysics 61: 56-65.

 ### Bacia do Iguatu

 - [ ] ARIMA, N., 2007, Análise Estatigráfica da Bacia do Iguatu, CE.
 Ph.D. dissertation, Universidade Federal do Rio Grande do Sul, Porto Alegre, RS, Brasil.